MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-security-config-mgt.md

 ![Image of device security management](images/device-security-mgt.png)

-To list of all devices that are failing the onboarding process, select "MDE-Error".
-In the list, by selecting a specific device, you will see troubleshooting details in the side panel, pointing to the root cause of the error, and corresponding documentation.
+To see a list of all devices that have failed the onboarding process, select **MDE-Error**.
+In the list, select a specific device to see troubleshooting details in the side panel, pointing to the root cause of the error, and corresponding documentation.

 ![Image of device inventory with machine selected](images/device-inventory-security-config.png)